BFA in Visual Communication - Concentration in Design

 The BFA in Visual Communication is an intensive baccalaureate degree that prepares students for professional opportunities in the fields of advertising and design.
 Students pursuing the degree will choose from the following emphases, each of which has a specified sequence of courses: Art Direction, Design, or New Media.
 Each emphasis requires the student to complete the 42-semester hour University Studies curriculum and a common core of freshman and sophomore-level art courses.
 These courses may be taken at A&M-Commerce or any accredited two or four-year institution.
 The BFA in Visual Communication does not require a minor area of concentration.

-All courses in Visual Communication above the sophomore level are taught at the Universities Center at Dallas (UCD), where students are educated in a state-of-the art facility in downtown Dallas and introduced to the dynamic design community of one of the nation’s most vibrant cities.
-Shuttle service between the Commerce campus and UCD allows students to reside in Commerce while attending classes in Dallas.
+All courses in Visual Communication above the sophomore level are taught at El Centro College in a state-of-the art facility in downtown Dallas where students are introduced to the dynamic design community of one of the nation’s most vibrant cities.
+Shuttle service between the Commerce campus and El Centro College allows students to reside in Commerce while attending classes in Dallas.

 Entry into the junior year of the Visual Communication program is by portfolio review.
 Prior to the review, students must have completed all University Studies and core art courses as outlined in the Undergraduate Catalog.
 At the time of the portfolio review, students must have an overall grade point average of at least 2.5 and an average of at least 3.0 in the core art classes.
 For the specific requirements of the portfolio and annual deadlines for submission, please visit this web site: www.tamuc.edu/viscom